Is Starbucks Growing Too Quickly?

 SBUX stock has become a popular dividend growth investment "DGI" and is widely viewed as a buy-and-hold forever stock that will become a Dividend Aristocrat in due time.
 That may well be the case; I'm not denying the power of Starbucks' brand, or its enduring appeal to customers on a global basis.
 However, I'd argue there is significantly more risk to SBUX stock than many other similar companies, and that you probably don't want to pay almost 30x trailing earnings for the company near the tail end of a long economic growth cycle.

 It may seem hard to believe now, but in 2008, Starbucks faced an existential crisis.
-Schultz uses the word survival half a dozen times in his book, and gives the impression that the company could have spiraled out of control had same-store sales gotten much worse.
+Schultz uses the word survival half a dozen times in his book and gives the impression that the company could have spiraled out of control had same-store sales gotten much worse.
 Despite having minimal leverage (just half a billion dollars of long-term debt in 2008) SBUX stock collapsed 75% peak-to-trough during the financial crisis, and erased all its gains since 2001.
 To put it another way, Starbucks' stock lost every penny of gains that it had made over the course of an entire economic cycle.
 That's pretty dreadful, however you look at it.

 You can point to the weak economy.
 That surely played a large role in Starbucks' troubles.
 However, looking at competitors shows that Starbucks was uniquely vulnerable.
 McDonald's (MCD) stock barely moved during the financial crisis, and didn't come close to giving back its post-2003 gains:

-Clearly Panera took more of a hit, its stock fell by half peak-to-trough.
+Clearly, Panera took more of a hit, its stock fell by half peak-to-trough.
 However, so did the S&P 500, and there's a big difference between a 50% decline (like PNRA) and a 75% decline (such as at SBUX) during that crisis.
 It's also worth noting that Panera stock bottomed in January of 2008; unlike Starbucks, its operation results didn't full-on collapse once fall of 2008 hit.

 Why Was Starbucks So Uniquely Impacted?

 It's commonly believed that Starbucks fared poorly because of their high product price points.
-McDonald's in particular hammered Starbucks, suggesting in advertising that it was "dumb" to pay $4 for coffee.
+McDonald's, in particular, hammered Starbucks, suggesting in advertising that it was "dumb" to pay $4 for coffee.
 However, most high-end or luxury retail brands with minimal debt didn't face existential crises in 2008.
 It seems like quite a stretch to blame Starbucks' pricing strategy for the lion's share of its problems (and Schultz is quick to credit other factors for the problems in his book).

 The first is that Starbucks' was under new management.
 Howard Schultz stepped down as CEO of the firm (for the first time) in 2001.
 He handed things off to long-time management consultant Orin Smith.
 That seemed to go okay for awhile.
 However, after Smith left and Jim Donald took over, things headed downhill quickly, at least according to Schultz.